WORKING STUDENT PROGRAM

 expected to work hard, and in return you will learn a tremendous

-accept students without a horse if they are experienced and
+accept students without a horse if they are competent riders.
+Students

 who bring their own horse will also get lessons on other horses